-There are many myths surrounding public sector tendering; not being able to ask questions when writing a tender response is one of them.
+There are many myths surrounding public sector tendering and not being able to ask questions when writing a tender response is one of them.

-As the public sector is responsible for a vast spectrum of procurement, from care services to education and from national security to health, tender specifications are often very general, which means that some often miss information that suppliers see to be important.
+As the public sector is responsible for a vast spectrum of procurement, from care services to education and national security to health, tender specifications are often very general.
+This can mean that some omit information that suppliers consider to be important.

-If you would like to find out more about the questions you should be asking procurers before writing a tender response, read on below.
+If you want to find out more about the tendering process and the right questions to ask procurement officials before writing a bid proposal, read on below.

-Procurement officers are responsible for buying a wide and diverse range of goods, works and services, often without being specialists in any one market sector or product area.
-Your bid submission is the place where you can display your market knowledge and expertise.
-In most cases, public sector procurers will not be as knowledgeable as you or other contractors bidding for their tenders.
+Public sector procurement officers are responsible for buying a wide and diverse range of goods, works and services, often without being specialists in any one market sector or product area.
+Your tender submission is the place where you can display your market knowledge and expertise.
+In most cases, public sector procurers will not be as knowledgeable as you or other contractors who are bidding for their contracts/tenders.

-By harnessing your knowledge and experience, you can often positively influence the outcome of a procurement exercise, particularly if the buyer has chosen to undertake early market engagement before the notice is even published; importantly, this can help improve your chances of winning the tender.
+By harnessing your knowledge and experience, you can often positively influence the outcome of a procurement exercise, particularly if you have participated in early engagement before the notice is even published.
+Importantly, early engagement can help improve your chances of winning the contract/tender.

-Before asking the buying authority any questions, carefully read and consider all the questions posed in the tender document; only then, where necessary, seek clarification on any points that confuse or restrict your ability to respond suitably.
+Before asking the buying authority any questions, carefully read and consider all the information included and questions posed in the tender documentation; only then, where necessary, seek clarification on any points that confuse or restrict your ability to respond suitably.

-A good specification asks questions of you, seeking to understand your solution and methodology; however, during this period you should be asking questions of the public sector too.
+A good specification asks questions of you, seeking to understand your solution and methodology; however, during this period, you should also be asking questions of the public sector.